Kamal Gunaratne

-General G. D. H. Kamal Gunaratne, WWV, RWP, RSP, USP is a retired Sri Lankan military officer.
-He is the Secretary to the Ministry of Defence and the State Ministry of National Security and Disaster Management.
-A retired career officer of the Sri Lanka Army, Gunaratne had served as the former Commander Security Forces Headquarters - Wanni, General Officer Commanding (GOC), 53 Division and was a former Deputy Ambassador to Brazil.
+General G. D. H. Kamal Gunaratne, WWV, RWP, RSP, USP is a retired Sri Lankan army general.
+He was the Secretary to the Ministry of Defence and the State Ministry of National Security and Disaster Management from 2019 to 2024.
+A retired career officer of the Sri Lanka Army, Gunaratne had served as the former Commander Security Forces Headquarters - Wanni, general officer commanding (GOC), 53 Division and was a former Deputy Ambassador to Brazil.
 He was the GOC of the 53 Division which killed the LTTE leader Velupillai Prabhakaran at Nandikadal, Mullaitivu.

 Early life and education

-Born to a family of teachers, his father was a school principal.
+He was born to a family of teachers; his father was a school principal.
 Educated at Dharmapala Vidyalaya and Ananda College, he joined the army in 1981 as a cadet officer, undergoing basic officer training at the Sri Lanka Military Academy.

 Military career

 Early career

 After completing his basic training and a commando course, he was commissioned into the Rajarata Rifles as a second lieutenant.
 Following the disbandment of the Rajarata Rifles, he was one of the initial officers of the newly formed Gajaba Regiment, attached to the 1st Battalion, Gajaba Regiment (1GR) under the command of Lieutenant Colonel Vijaya Wimalaratne and Major Gotabaya Rajapaksa.
 1GR was deployed to the Jaffna peninsula between 1983 and 1984 and again 1985 with the escalation of the Sri Lankan Civil War.
-Serving as a platoon commander, company commander in the Gajaba Regiment, he was promoted to the ranks of Lieutenant and Captain.
+Serving as a platoon commander, company commander in the Gajaba Regiment, he was promoted to the ranks of lieutenant and captain.
 In 1987 he took part in the Vadamarachchi Operation and thereafter was deployed to Colombo for internal security duties.
 He attended the Infantry Young Officers’ Course at the School of Infantry and tactics, Pakistan in 1988 and the Junior Command Course at the College of Combat (now the Army War College, Mhow) in 1990.
 In 1990, he was the officer commanding the Mankulam Army Camp when it came under intense LTTE attack and under orders from the Wanni Headquarters made a successful withdrawal from the besieged camp.
-In 1991, he was promoted to the rank of Major and was appointed Second in Command of the 6th Battalion, GR.
+In 1991, he was promoted to the rank of major and was appointed Second in Command of the 6th Battalion, GR.
 He was the officer commanding the Silawathura Army Camp when it came under siege by the LTTE, holding off the LTTE attack for several days until 6GR was relieved by reinforcements.
 During the siege he was wounded.
 Following deployment to Weli Oya he was once again seriously wounded.
 After returning to operational duties, he was transferred to Army Headquarters as a Grade II Staff Officer in the Directorate of Logistics.